 The Severance Payments resulting from the permanent retirement of the Units and the Pre-Dismantlement Decommissioning Costs each represents a type of cost that the CPUC has previously approved as part of a decommissioning cost estimate, consistent with California Pub.
+Util.
+Code Sections 8321 through 8330.
+The costs are also consistent with the definition of decommissioning and the principles of section 468A and its related regulations.

-11 See the 2001 Supporting Schedules, Exhibit G-1 and Exhibit G-2; the 2005 Supporting Schedules, Exhibit H-1 and Exhibit H-2.
+&lt;sup>11 See the 2001 Supporting Schedules, Exhibit G-1 and Exhibit G-2; the 2005 Supporting Schedules, Exhibit H-1 and Exhibit H-2.

-12 See Exhibit E, page 14 and Exhibit F, page 15.
+&lt;sup>12 See Exhibit E, page 14 and Exhibit F, page 15.
 The SONGS 2 Prior Schedule was calculated based on the 2005 Decommissioning Cost Estimate and the SONGS 3 Prior Schedule was calculated based on the 2001 Decommissioning Cost Estimate.
 Both estimates incorporated staff termination costs.